anonzerg/v/README.md

 opens the file, computes the point group, save a picture to `mol/mol0001.xyz_1.xpm` and closes the window.
 For other examples, see [fig/regenerate.bash](fig/regenerate.bash) for the commands used to generate the figures on this page.

-> [!NOTE]
-> The size depends on my screen and window layout, you might need to adjust the number of move/zoom in commands or the window size.

-> [!WARNING]
-> Currently this option is unstable.
-Please let me know if you encounter any problems.

 <details><summary><strong>Click to see currently available commands</strong></summary>